adargut/GoCarting/README.md

 > A RESTful API design for an online shopping cart

-> built using Maven & Spring
+> built using Maven & Spring, for AppsFlyer

 **Supported requests:**